amarh/openPLM/trunk/docs/en/user/PLMObject/1_common.rst

    for each new event related to this object (revision, modification, promotion, ...).

-We can implement different triggers on **Promote**/**Demote** actions following specifications (rights checking, e-mail sending, other PLMObject promotion, ...).
+We can implement different triggers on **Promote**/**Demote** actions following specifications (rights checking, e-mail sending, other PLM object promotion, ...).

 REVISIONS
 ========================================================

 Displays all the revisions of the object.

 If the current object is the last revision, we can add a new one.